lauraxinzhang/delta/README.md

         std::cout << t_coords[i].x_ << "," << t_coords[i].y_ << std::endl;
     }
 ```
+A makefile for GCC compilers is included.
+See delaunator repository
+for examples on how to compile with cmake.

 The copyright notice for delaunator-cpp is included in the src file
 delaunator.hpp.